 100% of job functions involve the ability to recognize potential hazards and follow appropriate precautions, remember detailed instructions, and to use good judgment based on available and appropriate information.
 Work is performed without the presence of an immediate supervisor at various locations.
-When using equipment, working from heights and performing work on facility systems, the ability to make independent decisions is important.
-This includes the ability to know when the task or situation requires more significant work and a referral to a supervisor is necessary.
-Job functions involve moving and using tools and equipment, working from heights, accessing areas where known or potential hazards exist.
+When using equipment, working from heights and performing work on or with various equipment, the ability to make independent decisions is necessary. his includes the ability to know when the task or situation requires more significant work and a referral to a supervisor is necessary.
+Job functions involve moving and using tools and equipment, working from heights, and accessing areas where known or potential hazards exist.